 Bay Area Ranked Third in Economic Inequality

-In spite of the regional economic boom, income inequality is on the rise with African Americans and Latinos overrepresented among the lowest earning households.
+In spite of the regional economic boom, income inequality is on the rise with African Americans and Latinos overrepresented among the lowest-earning households.
 The poverty rate for African Americans is more than double the poverty rate in the region, and these rates are exacerbated when adjusted for high housing costs.
-The region is now home to high income families that earn 11x more than families on the lower end – making ours the third most economically unequal region in the United States.
+The region is now home to high-income families that earn 11x more than families on the lower end – making ours the third most economically unequal region in the United States.
 Rents continue to rise, while wages have stagnated and middle wage job opportunities continue to shrink, deepening inequality.
-If we are to create an inclusive economy that truly lifts up all workers, there is a philanthropic imperative to strengthen community leadership and power to ensure that economic development does not lead to further inequities.
+If we are to create an inclusive economy that truly lifts up BIPOC communities, there is a philanthropic imperative to strengthen community leadership and power to ensure that economic development does not lead to further inequities.

 Lifting Community Solutions

 Local communities of color and the organizations that amplify their voice have been collaborating to develop community-grounded solutions to the crisis of economic inequality.
-Housed at the East Bay Community Foundation (EBCF), the Inclusive Economy Fund seeks to scale these efforts by pooling philanthropic resources to build grassroots community leadership and power to create and expand equitable opportunities for good jobs in the region.
+Housed at the East Bay Community Foundation (EBCF), the Inclusive Economy Fund seeks to scale these efforts by pooling philanthropic resources to build grassroots community leadership and power to create and expand equitable opportunities for entrepreneurship and good jobs for communities of color.